 For your gutters to work properly, they should slope down 1⁄2 inch (1.3 cm) toward the downspout for every 10 feet (3.0 m), by code.

 Gutters need to be maintained and cleaned routinely to ensure there isn’t anything blocking the water from getting through.
 If there are big trees around your house, you will need to clean your gutters more often.
 It’s also a good idea to check your gutters after a big storm.
 If your gutters aren’t routinely checked and cleaned a buildup of debris can block the flow of rainwater.

 Prepare your home’s plumbing for a pre-sale building inspection with Green Planet Plumbing

-With a 24 hour 7 day a week on-call emergency service, Green Planet Plumbing are a local team of plumbers who can help with all your plumbing for home or business in Newcastle, Lake Macquarie, Central Coast and the Hunter Valley regions.
-Our team are professional and efficient, and can assist you in fixing your home’s plumbing before a building inspection.
+With a 24 hour 7 day a week on-call emergency plumbing service, Green Planet Plumbing are a local team of plumbers who can help with all your plumbing for home or business in Newcastle, Lake Macquarie, Central Coast and the Hunter Valley regions.
+Our plumbers are professional and efficient, and can assist you in fixing your home’s plumbing before a building inspection.
 With over 15 years’ experience in the industry, we have solutions for all your plumbing needs!
-Give us a call on 1300 477 586.
+Give us a call on 02 4911 9402.